Prenatal Exposure

 - Suggested Books on Prenatal Exposure and Fetal Alcohol Syndrome for Adoptive Parents (booklists)

-Many more Creating a Family interviews with experts, blogs, and fact sheets on fetal alcohol syndrome and prenatal exposure can be found at the icons below.
+Many more Creating a Family articles, podcasts, and fact sheets on Prenatal Exposure can be found at the icons below.

 Sources: Creating a Family radio shows below